Research and reports

 Here, nutritionist and founder of Sophie’s Healthy Kitchen, Sophie Bertrand, shares her expert tips for eating well as a small business owner.

-Many small business owners have told us that they’ve struggled with their mental health during the coronavirus pandemic.
 Food and diet have a big impact on both mental and physical health – Sophie’s guidance is easy to put into action today.

 As a small business owner myself, I know what it’s like to never truly switch off.
 Yes, we may have more flexibility when it comes to our schedule, but we arguably end up working more hours than most.
 And sometimes, certain aspects of our health don’t get prioritised.